Gates Foundation: About the global health division

 Critics have suggested that Gates' approach to Global Health and Agriculture favors the interests of large pharmaceutical and agribusiness companies over the interests of the people of developing countries.
 After the Gates foundation urged the University of Oxford to find a large company partner to get its COVID-19 vaccine to market, the university backed off from its earlier pledge to donate the rights to any drugmaker.

-Critics have outlined that the "Global Health Governance" approach as its conducted by the BMGF can best be understood as "Global Health Imperialism" breaking with the "traditional notions of Westphalian sovereignty" by enforcing capitalist policies on all countries.
+Critics have outlined that the "Global Health Governance" approach as its conducted by the Gates Foundation can best be understood as "Global Health Imperialism" breaking with the "traditional notions of Westphalian sovereignty" by enforcing capitalist policies on all countries.
 Also the broader concept of "philanthrocapitalism" is criticised as not addressing the real issue of systemic inequality of capitalism.
-Instead of real social change organisations such as BMGF represent the interests of "highly sophisticated capitalists who know what they want and how best to get it"—the "Global Health Imperialism" agenda is devoted "to expanding worldwide markets and facilitating commerce on behalf of Western capitalism".
+Instead of real social change, organisations such as the Gates Foundation represent the interests of "highly sophisticated capitalists who know what they want and how best to get it"—the "Global Health Imperialism" agenda is devoted "to expanding worldwide markets and facilitating commerce on behalf of Western capitalism".

 Some experts have pointed that, while it is true that the foundation exercises inordinate power on the WHO, that is possible because the WHO is chronically underfunded and has prestige problems.

 Some rich countries have narrower views on global health and engage in vaccine nationalism.

 The foundation is criticized for not battling monopolies on intellectual property, crowding out different views on policy and favoring solutionism.

 Its focus on concrete illnesses leads away of system changes.